Your linguistics degree sets you up for careers ranging from marketing and publishing to speech and language therapy

 - Social researcher

-Look for voluntary or work experience opportunities with organisations and businesses that you're interested in or that will help you develop the skills relevant to your career interests.
+Look for work experience opportunities with organisations and businesses that you're interested in or that will help you develop the skills relevant to your career interests.

-For those interested in training to become a speech and language therapist, getting some work experience is essential.
+If you're interested in training to become a speech and language therapist, it's essential that you get some work experience.
 Try and arrange an observation session at your local speech and language therapy service and get some experience working with children and adults with a learning disability or the elderly and disabled people.
+You could contact local nursing or residential care homes, schools, nurseries or stroke groups to ask for opportunities.

 Experience of working with children in a classroom setting is essential if you want to become a teacher.
 If you would like to teach English as a foreign language it could be helpful to get work as a language assistant in a summer school or voluntary work abroad.